top of page

 Although these volunteers are no longer able to foster, they are actively supporting our mission by conducting home visits, providing post- adoptive support and counsel, doing transports, and helping dogs get to veterinary appointments.
 And because they have all been former fosters, they are even more sensitive and supportive to new fosters.

 2. HOW DO I KNOW THE DOG I WILL BE FOSTERING WILL WORK OUT IN MY HOME?
-Well, the most honest answer to this question is you don't know 100%.
-However, we can guarantee you that our directors and our entire team are incredibly responsive to one another, and able to act immediately if a dog needs to be removed from your home.
+Well, the most honest answer to this question is that you don't know 100%.
+However, we can guarantee you that our directors and our entire team are incredibly responsive to one another and able to act quickly if a dog needs to be removed from your home.
 We also do our best to guide and direct dogs to the appropriate foster home that is going to set both the dog and the foster care provider up for success.

 3. CAN I FOSTER IF I ALREADY HAVE A DOG, OR TWO DOGS?
 Absolutely.
-For example - if your existing male dog is more comfortable around female dogs - we will work with you in this capacity.
+For example, if your existing male dog is more comfortable around female dogs, we will work with you in this capacity.

 4. WHAT IF I HAVE CHILDREN?
-Hedgesville Hounds is a family-friendly organization, and we are extremely grateful for the fosters we have who have made the volunteerism they perform as fosters a "family affair".
+Hedgesville Hounds is a family-friendly organization, and we are extremely grateful for the fosters who have made the volunteerism they perform as fosters a "family affair".
 Everyone benefits when we can advertise with complete certainty that a dog we have on our website is child-friendly.
-And we will be careful in selecting dogs for your home who are either very young, or have come to us with an established and verifiable background of being child-friendly.
+And we will be careful in selecting dogs for your home who are either very young or have come to us with an established and verifiable background of being child-friendly.

 10. WHAT IF I FALL IN LOVE WITH MY FOSTER DOG?
 This is the question that we are asked most often, and this concern is probably the primary reason that people choose not to foster - fear of the pain of giving up their foster dog.
 The best answer we can provide is this - until you have fostered a dog, and seen the nearly miraculous development of a dog who was once frightened, thin and beaten-down into a hopeful, expectant and trusting being who rewards you every moment with his or her happiness and faith - and THEN witnessed the wonder of an equally hopeful, expectant, and somewhat fearful human being arrive at your home, eager to meet this dog - and watched how dog and human begin to bond - until you have experienced this phenomenon of match-making, it is hard to describe its magic, and the great satisfaction it can provide.